MCH Links and Additional Resources

-- Administration on Developmental Disabilities (ADD) - Ensures that individuals with developmental disabilities and their families have access to culturally competent services, supports, and other assistance and opportunities that promotes independence, productivity, and integration and inclusion into the community.
+- Administration for Community Living (ACL) - Ensures that individuals with developmental disabilities and their families have access to culturally competent services, supports, and other assistance and opportunities that promotes independence, productivity, and integration and inclusion into the community.

 - Agency for Healthcare Research and Quality (AHRQ) - AHRQ is the health services research arm of the u.s. department of health and human services (hhs), complementing the biomedical research mission of its sister agency, the national institutes of health.

 - Health Services Research Projects (HSRProj) - HSRProj provides information about ongoing health services research projects sponsored by leading Federal agencies and private foundations.
 Users can retrieve records on the projects AHRQ currently funds by browsing or searching on the sponsoring agency listings for the Agency for Healthcare Research and Quality.

 - Centers for Disease Control and Prevention (CDC) - This Center is recognized as the lead federal agency for Health Promotion.
 Prevention, and Education activities designed to improve the health of the people of the United States

 - HRSA Bureau of Health Professions (BHPr) - Programs help to assure access to quality health care professionals in all geographic areas and to all segments of society, by increasing the diversity of health professionals and through early intervention to expose students to MCH professions.
 Site contains information about loan repayment, and resources for trainees.

 - National Institute of Child Health and Human Development (NICHD) - Conducts laboratory, clinical and epidemiological research on the reproductive, neurobiological, developmental, and behavioral processes that determine and maintain the health of MCH populations